 No legislation exists in Canada for organizations to have an employee handbook.
 But it’s in every company’s interest to have one.

 An employee handbook helps inform staff about what’s expected of them.
-Policies can be outlined, and important forms attached.
+Policies can be outlined, and necessary forms attached.

-Not every rule or procedure need be described in detail.
+There isn’t a need to describe every rule or procedure in detail.
 The handbook could provide a general overview.
 Readers can be pointed to specific resources if thorough coverage is necessary.
-Consider addressing the following items in your handbook.
+Consider addressing the following items in your handbook:

 These handbooks typically contain a code of conduct for employees.
-Guidelines are set around appropriate behavior for your workplace.
+Set guidelines around appropriate behaviour for your workplace.
 Harassment and discrimination policies should also be clearly defined.
 Progressive discipline and procedures for making a complaint could be present.

 Business ethics is a related (though discretionary) subject.
 Do you have policies on giving or receiving gifts?
-Being honest in all transactions?
-If so include or reference them in this section.
+Honesty in transactions?
+If so, include or reference them in this section.

-It is important to discuss steps employees should take in case of crisis.
+It is vital to discuss steps employees should take in case of a crisis.
 For accidents, injuries, medical or safety calamities: instruct people on how to get out of harm’s way, contact authorities, and seek medical attention quickly.

 The items above might form the core of your employee handbook.
 They might be sufficient to satisfy the needs of your organization.

-Yet there are areas that could be optionally incorporated as well.
-It depends on how much you want to pack in.
-What follows is some of these additional elements.
+Yet some areas are optional, depending on how much you want to pack in.
+What follows are some of these additional elements.

 - Telephone use